etal/cnvkit/README.rst

 From a Python package repository
 --------------------------------

-Reasonably up-to-date CNVkit packages are available on `PyPI
+Up-to-date CNVkit packages are available on `PyPI
 <https://pypi.python.org/pypi/CNVkit>`_ and can be installed using `pip
 <https://pip.pypa.io/en/latest/installing.html>`_ (usually works on Linux if the
 system dependencies listed below are installed)::